Words by Simon Difford

 So many cocktails end up looking the same.
-Those based on light spirits shaken with citrus juice tend to have grey green appearance for example.
 Not if they are shaken with charcoal.
 Charcoal can dramatically change the appearance of a cocktail, turning it deep black.
 And without the salty, briny notes associated with squid ink, or the blue rather that black tones that come from blueberries.
+However, BEWARE the health risks.

 Burn wood, coal, or most likely your toast, and you'll produce carbon.
 However, before any bright spark starts muddling barbeque charcoal, it should be made clear that all charcoal is not created equal.
-The stuff that is safe [SEE RISKS BELOW] to ingest, 'activated charcoal', is processed to be ultra-absorbent in hygienic conditions.
+The stuff that is "safe" or at least safer in limited quantities [SEE RISKS BELOW] to ingest, activated charcoal, is processed to be ultra-absorbent in hygienic conditions.
 Activated charcoal is made by heating in the presence of a gas, so causing the charcoal to develop lots of pores.
 This increases its surface area and makes the charcoal highly absorbent as it traps substances in those pores.

 Activated charcoal is prized for its absorbent properties, whether that's as a filtration medium in vodka production or as an insert in shoes to tame people's smelly feet.
-Once ingested charcoal absorbs stuff inside our bodies, hence the perceived health benefits claimed above.
-However, that ability to absorb also has negative affects which can be dangerous.
+Once ingested charcoal absorbs stuff inside our bodies, hence the perceived health benefits claimed below.
+However, that ability to absorb also has negative effects which can be dangerous.

 Whether you're taking tablets for a serious health condition, contraceptive pills or just vitamin supplements, you should not consume these or any other medication within at least four hours of drinking a cocktail containing charcoal.
 In fact, if you are taking prescription drugs we'd recommend you play safe and choose another cocktail.